-Commerce Street Residential Project

-Cost - \$500.000
+Commerce Street Lofts Date Completed - August 2012 Cost - \$500,000

-Located at 416 S. Commerce Street, the Commerce Street Lofts project was completed in August of 2012 and is a mixed-use two-story development (retail/office first floor - residential on the second).
+Located at 416 S. Commerce Street, the Commerce Street Lofts were completed in August of 2012 and is a mixed-use two-story development (retail/office first floor - residential on the second).
 Located in the Commerce Street Arts District, the four two-bedroom units feature exposed brick and great views of Downtown Wichita.
 All kitchens have granite counters and stainless steel appliances, and beautiful wooden floors span the living room/ kitchen area.
 Industrial staircases are in every unit in the building as well as in the common areas.

-Howerton+White Expansion & Renovation

-Project Budget - \$600,000

-Located at 520 E. Douglas, Howerton+White's 3,000-foot expansion provided much needed space for staff, which has grown from 4 to 21 employees in just six years.
+Howerton+White Expansion & RenovationDate Completed - August 2012 Project Budget - \$600,000 Located at 520 E. Douglas, Howerton+White's 3,000-foot expansion provided much needed space for staff, which has grown from 4 to 21 employees in just six years.
 The Classical Revival two-story building was built by the Stites brothers in 1889, just two years after the opening of the Carey House (the Eaton Hotel).
 The remodeled first and second floors is now a very open, functional space for the agency and includes a new staircase and a 30-foot stainless steel slide to connect the two floors.